snootched/cb-lcars/README.md

    - gradients for sliders with automatice step and shade calculations
    - really too much to list - you can customize just about anything you like
 - Matching control colors to the light entity (buttons, sliders, gradients, etc.)
-- Additional 'flare' such as animating button presses, blinking buttons
+- Additional 'flare' such as animations, button presses, blinking buttons
 - Automatic 'random' button labels in LCARS style (hex numbers)
 - Optional: invocation of [lovelace-hue-like-light-card](https://github.com/Gh61/lovelace-hue-like-light-card) popups for light and scene controls